asleekgeek/examples/web/guestbook-go/README.md

 Use the `examples/guestbook-go/redis-master-controller.yaml` file to create a [replication controller](https://kubernetes.io/docs/concepts/workloads/controllers/replicationcontroller/) and Redis master [pod](https://kubernetes.io/docs/concepts/workloads/pods/pod-overview/).
 The pod runs a Redis key-value server in a container.
 Using a replication controller is the preferred way to launch long-running pods, even for 1 replica, so that the pod benefits from the self-healing mechanism in Kubernetes (keeps the pods alive).

-1. Use the [redis-master-controller.yaml](redis-master-controller.yaml) file to create the Redis master replication controller in your Kubernetes cluster by running the `kubectl create -f` *`filename`* command:
+1. Use the [redis-master-controller.yaml](redis-master-controller.yaml) file to create the Redis master deployment in your Kubernetes cluster by running the `kubectl create -f` *`filename`* command:

     ```console
     $ kubectl create -f guestbook-go/redis-master-controller.yaml

     ```

-2. To verify that the redis-master controller is up, list the replication controllers you created in the cluster with the `kubectl get rc` command(if you don't specify a `--namespace`, the `default` namespace will be used.
+2. To verify that the redis-master controller is up, list the deployments you created in the cluster with the `kubectl get deployments` command(if you don't specify a `--namespace`, the `default` namespace will be used.
 The same below):

     ```console
-    $ kubectl get rc
+    $ kubectl get deployments
-    CONTROLLER             CONTAINER(S)            IMAGE(S)                    SELECTOR                         REPLICAS
+    NAME           READY   UP-TO-DATE   AVAILABLE   AGE
-    redis-master           redis-master            gurpartap/redis             app=redis,role=master            1
+    redis-master   1/1     1            1           33m
 ...
     ```

-    Result: The replication controller then creates the single Redis master pod.
+    Result: The deployment then creates the single Redis master pod.

 3. To verify that the redis-master pod is running, list the pods you created in cluster with the `kubectl get pods` command:

     ```console
     $ kubectl get pods
     NAME                            READY   STATUS    RESTARTS   AGE
-    redis-master-xx4uv          1/1       Running   0          1m
+    redis-master-5b97bdb85f-vvk28   1/1     Running   0          35m
     ...
     ```